johnnymarcelino/API-Borrowed-Items-List/README.md

 # API-Borrowed-Items-List
-A complete API of Borrowed Items List, developed in .NET 5.0 with database relational SQLServer.
+A complete WEB API of Borrowed Items List, developed in .NET 5.0 with database relational SQLServer.